Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Kansas City and its opponents have combined to score more than 57.5 points in five of seven games this season.
+- Kansas City and its opponents have gone over the current 57.5-point total in five of seven games this season.

-- Tennessee has combined with its opponents to score more than 57.5 points in two games this season.
+- Tennessee's games have gone over 57.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 58.5, is 1.0 point greater than Sunday's over/under.
+- Sunday's over/under is 1.0 point lower than the two team's combined 58.5 points per game average.

-- This contest's total is 1.4 points more than the 56.1 these two squads combine to surrender per game this season.
+- The 56.1 combined points per game that these two squads have allowed this season are 1.4 fewer than the 57.5 total in this contest.

-- Chiefs games have an average total of 54.3 points this season, 3.2 fewer than Sunday's over/under.
+- The Chiefs and their opponents score an average of 54.3 points per game, 3.2 fewer than Sunday's total.

 - The 50.3 PPG average total in Titans games this season is 7.2 points fewer than this game's over/under.